JIM JACOBS

 $5,400

-This idealistic perspective is, of course, the factor which makes Jacobs’ work so fanciful.
-But perhaps at a further interrogation of the carefully jointed intersections of wood there becomes a sense of what lies on the opposing side of the spectrum – a feeling that is elementally unnatural.
-These sculptures are not direct reflections of nature’s obscurities.
-Moreso, the unruly twigs and angular junctions showcase the power imbalances between humans and the earth.
+Jacobs’ sculptures are not direct reflections of nature’s obscurities.
+More so, the unruly twigs and angular junctions showcase the power imbalances between humans and the earth.
 As Jacobs describes it, this place in which we live, and often romanticize, is overruled by the declaration of humanity as the stewards of all other living beings and resources.
 The myth that humans “uphold the artifice of our exceptionalism” makes us blind to the disproportionate power we place over the planet.

-Jacobs’ studio lies within the landscape of Ogden, Utah and is filled to the brim with his resources.
-Interestingly enough, the inner workings of his pieces are sourced from places you may have walked past without as much as a glance.
-As the artist shares, he has found the wood in his front yard, nearby mills, local construction sites and even dumpsters.
+Jacobs’ studio, located in Ogden, Utah, is filled to the brim with materials.
+The artist shares he has sourced his wood from his front yard, nearby mills, local construction sites and even dumpsters.
 The process of building each piece varies, but generally all begin with a simple sketch and come to fruition through experimentation and narrative-building.
 At times, the wood is laminated.
 On occasion, it is steamed.
 If necessary, it is cut, planed, drilled, notched or carved.
-Curiously, the artist most frequents the method of grafting in order to join the sculpture’s sections together.
+Primarily, the artist uses a grafting method to join wooden limbs together.

 A look inside the artist’s studio in Ogden, Utah.